PufferFinance/website-docs/docs/tech/securesigner.md

 | :---------------------------------------------------------------------------------------------: |
 | Secure-Signer in the validator tech stack.
 Adapted from https://github.com/flashbots/mev-boost |

 Secure-Signer is a remote-signing tool that manages validator keys on behalf of the consensus client.
 It can run locally with the consensus client or on a remote server.
-From the point of view of a Node Operator (NoOp), there is little difference in setting up their validator.
+From the point of view of a node operator, there is little difference in setting up their validator.
 If they have SGX-enabled hardware, they can install and run Secure-Signer and instruct their consensus client of choice to use Secure-Signer as the remote-signer.

 ## How does it prevent slashing?
 ![](img/secure-signer.png)

 To prevent possible slashes through double-signing, the Secure-Signer generates and safeguards all BLS validator keys inside its encrypted and tamper-proof memory.
-These keys can only be accessed during runtime and remain encrypted at rest, making them inaccessible to the NoOp unless used to sign non-slashable block proposals or attestations.
+These keys can only be accessed during runtime and remain encrypted at rest, making them inaccessible to the node unless used to sign non-slashable block proposals or attestations.

-Since the keys are bound to Secure-Signer and remain encrypted, they are not at risk of being used across multiple consensus clients, protecting the NoOp from accidental slashes due to double-signing.
+Since the keys are bound to Secure-Signer and remain encrypted, they are not at risk of being used across multiple consensus clients, protecting the node from accidental slashes due to double-signing.
 Additionally, their keys would be protected from hackers if their system is compromised.

 Beyond safeguarding the validator key, Secure-Signer prevents slashing by maintaining an integrity-protected database of previously signed material adhering to [EIP-3076](https://eips.ethereum.org/EIPS/eip-3076).
 Whenever the consensus client passes Secure-Signer blocks or attestations, all validator key signatures are contingent on the following assertions holding: